arpitbbhayani/articles/blogs/abc.md

 # Image Steganography

+Images are an excellent medium for concealing information because they provide a high degree of redundancy - which means that there are a lots of bits that provide accuracy far greater than necessary for object's use (display).
+Image steganography techniques exploits these redundant bits to hide the information/payload by altering them in such a way that alterations are not detected easily.

 An image is composed of pixels and each pixel has 3 components for 3 primary colors Red, Blue, and Green.
 The perceived superposition of intensities of 3 primary colors determines the final color of the pixel.
 For example: When pure red is mixed with pure green we get yellow; or as shown in the diagram below, when we want an intermediary pale greenish shade we have mix red, blue and green in the right proportion.

 ![rgb superposition](https://user-images.githubusercontent.com/4745789/72423997-454f9480-37ab-11ea-9ffc-1513db5715ef.png)